blaynem/paldex/README.md

 The most comprehensive source of Palworld data, directly from the source.
 Including translations for all Palworld supported languages (WIP).

+**Warning**: This is a ~500mb download.
+So careful when cloning.
+Read below to find what you might be looking for.

 ## Background

 Originally we started off making a React Native Android / iOS app for Palworld, but that was absolute pain and misery.
 The stores do everything in their power to make solo devs miserable.
 So rather than letting all our hard work go to waste, we decided to make an open source.